In this chapter of Mark Wooden’s fanfiction, Sonya Blade and Black Canary encounter opposition in the form of the zombie assassin Scorpion.

 The crack of a handgun cut through the night’s sounds.

 Both she and the attacker tumbled to the ground.
-His hold on her released.
+His hold on her finally released.
 The Canary used her uninjured leg to kick the disgusting remains of her attacker away from her.

 Canary’s eyes went wide.
 “You know this… thing?”